-Year 11 students enjoying the GCSE Geography field trip in 2019
+Year 11 students enjoying a GCSE Geography field trip to Hengistbury Head and Mudeford Spit (Dorset)

 In GCSE Geography, students study a wide variety of interesting topical issues, helping them develop a broad understanding of today's ever-changing world.
 Geography is also a subject valued by employers, as students develop their literacy and numeracy skills.
 This is alongside many other transferable skills such as decision-making, report-writing and giving presentations.
 Students will also use computer software and learn to use a wide variety of maps at different scales.
 The course is taught by enthusiastic and knowledgeable subject specialists.
 Students are well supported with GCSE revision using the 'Megabook' revision guides written by the department.
-These special revision guides are available to students on paper and also digitally via students' Google Classrooms.
+These revision guides are available to students on paper and also digitally via students' Google Classrooms.
+The online classroom is also used to share revision quizzes and several past exam papers with students.

-Field trip: Ruislip High organises a day field trip to the south coast in July of Year 10.
-The students study coastal change and management at Barton-on-Sea (Hampshire) and Hengistbury Head (Dorset).
+Field trip: Ruislip High organises a day field trip to the south coast in June of Year 10.
+The students study coastal management and tourism at Hengistbury Head and Mudeford Spit in Dorset.
 The purpose of the field trip is to carry out human and physical geography fieldwork in preparation for the Paper 3 examination (see below).
 All students will be expected to take part in this field trip and the cost will be approximately £25 to cover the coach transport.